JeremyRand/namecoin.org/download/index.md

 ## Namecoin Core Client (Stable Release)

-**If you installed the ncdns Windows installer, then you probably already have Namecoin Core.**

 * Name wallet: includes command-line interface for registering, tracking, updating, and renewing names (if you don't already have some namecoins, you'll need to [buy some at an exchange]({{ "/exchanges/" | relative_url }})).
 * **No graphical interface for name wallet.
 Use the Name Tab Beta (see below) if you require this functionality.**
 * Name lookup: allows looking up names (use in combination with [ncdns]({{ "/docs/ncdns" | relative_url }}) or NMControl to browse `.bit` domains).